GuildCrafts/web-development-js/_goals/37-Common_JS_Utility_Functions-Lodash.md

 ## Specifications

 - [ ] Tests and correct implementations exist for **32** (not all) utility functions from the Lodash library.
 - [ ] Functions are organized into files with the same names as the function groups from Lodash (e.g. "Array", "Collection", "Lang").
+[This spec is unclear.
+FILES cannot have the same names as GROUPS.
+If files are to be grouped into subdirectories, that can be stated.
+If subdirectories are to be named “Array” etc., that can be stated.
+If files are to be named “_.chunk” etc., that can be stated.]
 - [ ] All code is written with ES2015.
+[This is misinterpreted by some coaches as requiring more than ES2015 compatibility, for example as requiring ONLY arrow syntax in function definitions or as requiring NEVER using “var”.
+A learner would not know this from this spec.
+If more than ES2015 compliance is required, the additional requirements can be stated.]
 - [ ] Includes a README listing each method written and which file it is in.
 - [ ] Code uses a linter and there are no linting errors.
 - [ ] Code is well tested and all tests are passing.
 - [ ] All dependencies are properly declared in `package.json`.
+[This is interpreted by at least 1 coach as requiring a license specification within the package.json file, and not only a LICENSE file or a license section in a README file.
+If a particular method of license declaration is required, that can be stated.]
 - [ ] All major features are added via pull requests with a clear description and concise commit messages.
 - [ ] Every pull request has been reviewed by at least one other person.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).